Pomax/flickrmirror/README.md

 in the flickrmirror directory.

-After that, rename the `env.dist` file to `.env`, open it in a text editor, and input your Flickr API key and secret.
+After that, rename the `env.dist` file to `.env`, open it in a text editor, and input your Flickr API key and secret, as well as your screen name.

-If you do not have a Flickr API key, you can trivially get a non-commercial one for free by going to
+If you do not have a Flickr API key, you can trivially get a non-commercial one for free by going to:

   http://www.flickr.com/services/apps/create/apply